 Some adults will qualify for living assistance from Employment and Immigration Canada.
 The amount of the assistance is determined by the department according to the student's financial responsibilities.

 APPLICATIONS

-Persons who are interested in any of the vocational courses should write a letter of application to the Co-ordinator of Vocational Courses, Nova Scotia Agricultural College, Truro, N.S.
-B2N 5E3.
+Persons who have just left school and who are interested in any of the vocational courses should write a letter of application to the Co-ordinator of Vocational Courses, Agricultural College, Truro, N.S.